We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 Most of the popcorn stands sell caramel popcorn, which is good and sweet.

-We only found the salt flavor in Mermaid Lagoon but didn’t get it.
-We were all for different.
+We only found the sea salt flavor in Mermaid Lagoon but didn’t get it.
+We were all in for different stuff.

 There are many different buckets throughout the park: find one you enjoy and buy it!